Aliases for ATM Gene

 GeneCards Summary for ATM Gene

 ATM (ATM Serine/Threonine Kinase) is a Protein Coding gene.
 Diseases associated with ATM include Ataxia-Telangiectasia and Mantle Cell Lymphoma.
-Among its related pathways are HTLV-I infection and Integrated Breast Cancer Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and binding.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metformin Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and binding.

 UniProtKB/Swiss-Prot for ATM Gene